gvwilson/thirdbit/fiction/madica/index.md

 snatched up to be hugged close in her father's tiny loving arms.

 Madica tapped the pogo ELF on the shoulder.
 "Excuse me, but do you have any jet fuel?
-My friend..."
-She nodded at Ike, who was snoring gently on the gorilla's shoulder.
+My friend…" She nodded at Ike, who was snoring gently on the gorilla's shoulder.

 The pogo ELF wiped away an oily tear.
 "Sure, this way."